 In the end, your current company might already be giving you every possible discount on your insurance premium.
 It never hurts to ask!

 5. Don't let your coverage lapse

-No matter if you choose to switch car insurance companies or renew with your current insurer, it's crucial to cancel your current policy the same day as your new contract begins — or to maintain some overlap.
+No matter if you choose to transfer your car insurance policy to a new company or re-up with your current insurer, it's crucial to cancel your current car insurance policy the same day your new contract begins — or to maintain some overlap.
 Car insurance companies look closely for lapses in coverage, assessing penalties for coverage gaps.
-Another important consideration: driving without insurance in the US is illegal in almost every circumstance.
+Another important consideration: driving without car insurance in the US is illegal in almost every circumstance.

-Check for any potential penalties — like a cancellation fee — if you opt to switch.
+Check for any potential penalties — like a cancellation fee — if you opt to transfer auto insurance policies.
 Call or email your current insurer to alert them of the cancellation and get their confirmation in writing.